 Place the chocolate salami in the fridge for at least 4 hours.
 Bon appetit!

-How long does chocolate salami last?
+How to serve a chocolate salami

 Tried this recipe?
 Please leave a comment with Star Ratings ⭐️⭐️⭐️⭐️⭐️ below.
 I will really appreciate it.